amirali-yaghoubi/telegram-ai-voice-bot/README.md

 - You can set the maximum tokens by changing "m_t" variable.

+# Definitely it has a lot of cons to improve, but it was just simple project for me to not to get bored at that moment.

 Made with love in 2024–2025

 Feel free to star if you like it!